openblockchains/bitcoin-ponzi/README.md

 - When Will the Music Stop?
 (Hint: Try to Cash Out)

 So what!?
-Do you own research!
+Do your own research!
 Here we go:

 **SCAM ALERT!
 SCAM ALERT!
 SCAM ALERT!**